Opal and Hazel’s fires up pizzas for opening day

 “It’s taken us a long time, overcoming a lot of roadblocks,” Annette said.
 “But we finally made it and it feels pretty good.
 We’ve still got some learning to do but I think, for the first time out we did pretty decent.
 It was chaotic, but we had a lot of support and it was a family effort.”

 Going forward, Opal and Hazel’s will operate in Vinton on Fridays and/or Saturdays and have tentatively scheduled dates for events across eastern Iowa.
-However, the cancellation of county fairs and private events due to COVID-19.
+However, the cancellation of county fairs and private events due to COVID-19 will determine what’s next for their business.

 “This week, we will be out again on Saturday night, but we’ve also been asked to do town celebrations, weddings, and it all depends on this coronavirus situation,” Scott said.
 “We learned a lot from Friday and are looking to simplify our process.
 That’s why we’re not doing a lot of toppings, because that takes a bit of time.”